susom/tide/README.md

 # Options to Replace PHI

-Options to replace PHI discovered by TiDE:
+Options to deid PHI discovered by TiDE:

 * Masking (everything except name and location)
 * Jittering (date, age) with provided jitter value